Table of Contents

 The payment is made free from compulsion,

-The customer has the unrestricted right to determine the amount,
+The customer has the unrestricted right to determine the amount (including zero),

-The payment is not the subject of negotiation or dictated by employer policy, and
+The payment isn't the subject of negotiation or dictated by employer policy, and

 The customer has the right to determine who receives the payment.